 A precise way to see what’s driving you

-That's where the Enneagram comes in.
-Not as a personality label, but as a map of the underlying structure, the logic that's been running your decisions, your reactions and your relationships, largely without your awareness.
-It shows you not who you present as, but what you default to when the pressure is real and the stakes are high.
+That’s where the Enneagram comes in.
+Not as a personality label, but as a map of the underlying structure, the logic that’s been running your decisions, your reactions and your relationships, mostly without you knowing it.
+It shows you what you fall back on when the pressure is real and the stakes are high, which isn’t always the person you think you present as.

-The patterns that are limiting you right now aren't visible to you.
-That's not a weakness, it's just how personality works.
-But once you can see them clearly, they lose their grip, and that's when things actually change.
+The patterns that are limiting you right now aren’t visible to you.
+That’s not a weakness, it’s just how personality works.
+Once you can see them clearly, they lose their grip, and that’s when things actually change.